 Last fall, as part of an event called Plateforme(s) - Le sommet québécois des médias (Platforms - The Quebec Media Summit), the financial institution announced its new marketing strategy.

-Among other things and for the same amount and the same efficiency, Desjardins wants to rely more on local media platforms as part of its programmatic advertising approach.
+Among other things and for the same amount and the same efficiency, Desjardins wants to rely more on local media platforms as part of its programmatic advertising approach as opposed to depending on Twitter or Facebook.
+It showcases Desjardins' unfavourable take on the internet giants and their shady procedures of marketing, where you can get views and subscribers on youtube without raising a suspicion and create a false image of being admired by people around the globe.

 This approach is a process of automated real-time purchase of advertising space on the Internet.
 This should result in less investment in web giants like Google and Facebook.